pnqphong95/repy-schedule/README.md

 After doing this you can run the `dev` or `preview` script and visit the `/api/hello` route to see the example in action.

 Finally, if you also want to see the example work in the deployed application make sure to add a `MY_KV_NAMESPACE` binding to your Pages application in its [dashboard kv bindings settings section](https://dash.cloudflare.com/?to=/:account/pages/view/:pages-project/settings/functions#kv_namespace_bindings_section).
 After having configured it make sure to re-deploy your application.

+## Contributing
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.